 With so many resorts and hotels on offer, choosing where to stay in Siem Reap can be tricky.
 But for families, there is no surpassing the Sofitel Angkor Phokeethra Golf & Spa Resort.
-Oozing French colonial elegance with a stunning Khmer twist, and surrounded by lush gardens, endless stone paths, wooden bridges and lotus strewn lakes, the five-star Sofitel Angkor Phokeethra Golf & Spa Resort is not only one of Siem Reap’s most beautiful resorts, but quite possibly its most family friendly and ideally located for touring Siem Reap with kids.
+Oozing French colonial elegance with a stunning Khmer twist, and surrounded by lush gardens, endless stone paths, wooden bridges and lotus strewn lakes, the five-star Sofitel Angkor Phokeethra Golf & Spa Resort is not only one of Siem Reap’s most beautiful resorts, but quite possibly its most family friendly.
+And it’s ideally located for touring Siem Reap with kids.

 Far enough out of town to avoid the noise and offer space, but still only a five-minute tuk tuk ride away from Siem Reap’s restaurant and market strip, and just ten minutes from the Angkor temple complex , the resort’s convenient but quiet location is a huge bonus.
 But it is the incredible service that leaves us wonder struck.

 From the moment we enter the Sofitel Angkor Phokeethra Golf & Spa Resort’s high-ceilinged lobby, the welcome is so warm we feel like rock stars.

 While we enjoy a welcome drink, the kids are offered floral wrist garlands and bamboo hats.